CraftAcademyLabs/ca_course/slow_food/working_with_bdd.md

-Cucumber is not installed on your system so we need to do that as a first step (see the
+Cucumber is not installed on your system so we need to do that as a first step (see the Setup section)